earthai-tech/k-diagram/docs/source/contributing.rst

 Code of Conduct
 ---------------

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms. *(Optional: Add a link here if you create a CODE_OF_CONDUCT.md file)*.
+Please note that this project is released with a Contributor `Code of Conduct <../CODE_OF_CONDUCT.md>`_.
+By participating in this project you agree to abide by its terms.
 We aim for a welcoming and respectful community.

 Thank you again for your contribution!